nagi1/passport-blog/readme.md

 # Laravel passport blog

-> A simple blog with front-end and API using passport.
+> A simple blog with front-end and API using laravel passport.

 <br>